SuRGeoNix/Flyleaf/README.md

 Plugins (currently "Torrent Streaming" & "Web Streaming") should exist under "Plugins" directory if you want to enable them.

-It seems there is a bug with System.Buffers assemblies therefore it is required for TorSwarm (Torrent Streaming) to add the below bindings (App.Config) to your application (such as this <a href="https://github.com/SuRGeoNix/Flyleaf/blob/master/Flyleaf%20Player%20(WinForms%20Demo%201)/App.config">one</a>)
+It seems there is a bug with System.Buffers assemblies therefore it is required for BitSwarm (Torrent Streaming) to add the below bindings (App.Config) to your application (such as this <a href="https://github.com/SuRGeoNix/Flyleaf/blob/master/Flyleaf%20Player%20(WinForms%20Demo%201)/App.config">one</a>)

 Ensure that you use Restore NuGet Packages to retrieve all the rest required libraries.